 Prohibition hit the other wineries hard and more of them closed their doors.
 Gustav’s son, Norman, an intrepid businessman, saw the potential of the cave.
 Along with unfermented grape juice, he started selling tickets to the cave.
 It was in this way the winery was able to withstand Prohibition.

-This part of Put-in-Bay is a tad more relaxed than the downtown.
-Nearby neighbors include Perry’s Cave, a limestone cave with an underground lake and the Chocolate Museum and Cafe.
+This part of Put-in-Bay is a tad more relaxed than downtown.
+Nearby neighbors include Perry’s Cave, a limestone cave with an underground lake, and the Chocolate Museum and Cafe.

 While You’re Here

 Make sure not to miss Heineman Winery.
 It would certainly be hard to miss since they’re on the same site, but make sure to take the time to check it out.
 You can purchase wine (or grape juice) that is made entirely on the island.
 That is to say that even the grapes used are grown here.
 From ground to bottle, Put-in-Bay through and through.
 Don’t miss it!

 Nathan M: “Very cool.
 I thought the winery would be a waste after seeing the cave, but no, the cave was incredible and the winery tour was interesting and informative.
 The included glass of wine(or juice)was delicious.
 Multiple award-winning wines from a vineyard where they still pick the grapes by hand because they have to, machines won’t fit!”

 Adam R: “A very cool place to visit.
 This is a cave that is also the world’s largest geode.
 There is also Perry’s Cave right across the street.
 Both are very cool places to visit and very reasonable prices.
 It’s a short trip by ferry.
 The Island is pretty big for walking.
 You can ferry your car, motorcycle, or bikes.
 Taxis are available as well as golf carts and bicycle rentals.
 Plan on spending a full day and remember to find out when the last ferry leaves the island to the mainland.
 Have fun!”